En flygbild över hur Sjölunda avloppsreningsverk ser ut idag med Lommabukten i bakgrunden.

 A new, larger and robust wastewater treatment plant

-Sjölunda wastewater treatment plant is the hub of VA SYD’s upcoming MAXIMA wastewater treatment system.
-We will expand and transform Sjölunda into a larger, more modern and robust plant with new technologies that combine mechanical, biological and chemical treatment.
-When operating it will be ready to meet the higher demands on wastewater treatment.
+Sjölunda wastewater treatment plant will be the hub of VA SYD’s coming MAXIMA wastewater treatment system.
+The plan is to expand and transform it into a larger, more modern and robust plant with new technology.
+When in operation, the plant will be ready to meet the increasing demands on wastewater treatment.

-Construction time: 8 years, built when the existing plant is in operation at the same site
+Construction time: 8 years, and built while the existing plant is in operation

 Treatment process

-After evaluation, VA SYD has chosen to proceed with MBR, membrane bioreactor, as the treatment process at the new plant.
-MBR is a biological process for treating wastewater in which the treated water is separated from the sludge by membranes.
-The membranes allow only the treated water to pass through extremely small pores.
-A MBR produces very clean water and is a space-efficient process.
+After extensive evaluation, VA SYD has chosen to proceed with MBR as the treatment process at the new plant.
+This is a biological process for treating wastewater in which the treated water is separated from the sludge by membranes, allowing only the treated water to pass through extremely small pores.
+Overall, MBR is a both cleaning- and space-efficient process.

 Current state

 Sjölunda wastewater treatment plant was built in 1963.
-Since then, we have expanded the plant in various stages, and we have now reached a point at which it is no longer beneficial to renovate the plant.
-Sjölunda has recurring malfunctions and has difficulty meeting treatment requirements.
-In the near future, we need new environmental permits to continue operating.
+Since then, the plant has been expanded in several steps, and now reached a point where it is no longer beneficial to renovate it further.
+Sjölunda wastewater treatment plant has recurring malfunctions and also difficulties in meeting treatment requirements.
+VA SYD urgently needs new environmental permits to continue operating.

-A study of where the new wastewater treatment should be placed concluded that the current location is the most beneficial for a wastewater treatment plant.
-There are no plans for housing constructions in the area and the many industries in the area promote future circular solutions.
-Therefore, we will build the new wastewater treatment plant at the same location as the current one, while it remains in operation.
+A study has concluded that the current location is the most beneficial for a wastewater treatment plant in the region.
+There are no plans for housing constructions in the area, and serveral industries closeby will enable future circular solutions.
+Therefore, the new wastewater treatment plant will be built at the same location as the current one, while it remains in operation.

-A shared investment in wastewater treatment with better technology will generate more benefit at a lower cost.
-It will also benefit our aquatic environments.
-Once operational, the new Sjölunda wastewater treatment plant will replace local plants located next to small watercourses.
-This means that these small watercourses will have a chance to recover.
-Additionally, the new outlet pipes, located farther out into Öresund, will help protect the aquatic environment in Lommabukten and Natura 2000 sites.
+A shared investment in wastewater treatment with better technology will generate greater benefit at a lower cost, and also benefit the aquatic environments.
+Once operational, the new Sjölunda wastewater treatment plant will replace local plants, enabling the recovery of nearby small watercourses.
+In addition, the new outlet pipes, going further out into Öresund, will help protect the aquatic environment in Lommabukten and Natura 2000 sites.

 Utilising resources

-The wastewater treatment plants of the future will both treat wastewater and utilise re-sources.
+Future wastewater treatment plants will both treat wastewater and extract resources.
 We already recover heat from wastewater and return it to the city.
 Through the treatment process, we can also produce biogas for public transport and fertiliser for arable land – but we can do even more.
 We are therefore taking a closer look at how a new plant can:

 • Be carbon neutral